 query will once again work, since in native mode we are running the Access query engine, which understands Access variables.

 Use Manifold SQL to reference Manifold infrastructure - Manifold SQL understands Manifold infrastructure created on the fly, such as the System Data folder and system tables, or like drawings or images that visualize tables, but native SQLs will not.
-If we want to reference Manifold infrastructure like drawings and images, we must use Manifold SQL, as Oracle and other databases have not yet extended their SQL implementations to recognize such infrastructure.
+If we want to reference Manifold infrastructure like drawings and images, we must use Manifold SQL.

 Edit - Join